 For example, while Belgium (64%) reports the lowest overall percentage of students learning another language, 90% of Belgian upper secondary students are studying a foreign language in school.
 This includes 67% who are studying more than one foreign language.
 In Portugal, where the learning rate is 69% overall, nearly 90% of lower secondary students are enrolled in two or more foreign language courses.
 Roughly 98% of students in the Netherlands are learning a foreign language by the time they reach lower secondary (or about 7th grade), including 74% learning two or more languages, despite the country’s overall rate of 70%.
 English is the most studied language across all age ranges in Europe.

 Meanwhile, far fewer K-12 students in the U.S. participate in foreign language education.
 Throughout all 50 states and the District of Columbia, 20% of K-12 students are enrolled in foreign language classes, according to a 2017 report from the nonprofit American Councils for International Education.
 New Jersey (51%) has the most students studying a language, followed by the District of Columbia (47%) and Wisconsin (36%).
-However, the vast majority of states have less than 25% participation, with only 9% of students studying a foreign language in New Mexico, Arizona and Arkansas.
-Spanish is overwhelmingly the most popular language studied, though the report also examined languages ranging from Chinese to Latin to American Sign Language.
+However, the vast majority of states have less than 25% participation, with only 9% of students studying a foreign language in New Mexico, Arizona, and Arkansas.
+Spanish is overwhelmingly the most popular language studied, though the report also examined languages ranging from Chinese to Latin to accredited online American sign language classes.

 Ten states and the District of Columbia have foreign language graduation requirements for high school students, 24 states have graduation requirements that can be met either with foreign language classes or other non-language coursework, and 16 states have no graduation guidelines concerning foreign language education.